patrickfrey/mewa/doc/faq.md

 <a name="cleanupData"/>

-### How to automate cleanup of data?
+### How to automate the cleanup of data?

 Automated deallocation of allocated resources on the exit of scope is a complicated issue.
 Allocations have to be tracked.
 At any state with a  potential exit, a withdrawal scenario has to be implemented.
 In a withdrawal, all allocations have to be revoked in the reverse order they were done.

-To implement this, you need some definition of state.
+To implement this, you need some definition of a state.
 Some counter that is incremented on every resource allocation.
 In the example **language1**, the _scope-step_ is used for this.
 Allocations are bound to the _scope-step_ of the _AST_ node from which the allocation originates.
-With origin I mean the _AST_ node that declares the expression leading to the allocation.
+With origin, I mean the _AST_ node that declares the expression leading to the allocation.
 The allocations themselves might queue up in functions that are bound to a single _scope-step_ of the _AST_.
-Using this _scope-step_ as key is not helpful as there would be many states sharing the same _scope-step_.
+Using this _scope-step_ as the key is not helpful as there would be many states sharing the same _scope-step_.
-In the example **language1** _scope-step_ of the _AST_ is attached as an element to the constructor structure of a type instance.
+In the example **language1**, _scope-step_ of the _AST_ is attached as an element to the constructor structure of a type instance.
-The resource allocation registers the snipped of its cleanup code with its _scope-step_ as key in the current _allocation frame_.
+The resource allocation registers the snipped of its cleanup code with this _scope-step_ as key in the current _allocation frame_.

 The _allocation frame_ is a structure bound to a scope that has some cleanup to do.
-Every _allocation frame_ that has a link to its next covering _allocation frame_ if such exists.
+Every _allocation frame_ has a link to its next covering _allocation frame_ if such exists.
-All exits of an allocation frame are aquired by the _scope-step_ where it happend and the key that classifies the exit.
+All exits of an allocation frame are acquired by the _scope-step_ where it happened and the key that classifies the exit.

 Possible exit keys are
  * Exceptions thrown, the exceptions are store in local variables (simple, as we have only one structure for an exception in the example **language1**)
  * Exceptions forwarded (exception handling of functions called)
  * Return of a specific value or variable

 Every allocated exit gets a label that is called to start the exit.
 For example a "return 0;" is implemented as branching to the label allocated for this.
 The code at this label will start the cleanup call chain.
-At the end of this chain will be the "ret i32 0" instruction (in case of an 32 bit integer).
+At the end of this chain will be the "ret i32 0" instruction (in the case of a 32 bit integer).
-The code generated of the allocation frame will contain the code to implement the exit chain.
+The code generated for the allocation frame will contain the code to implement the exit chain.
 It will handle all allocations of exit requests in the
 _allocation frame_ and it will join all registered deallocations for this _allocation frame_ with the labels of the allocated exit requests.
-At the end of an exit chain of an _allocation frame_ the code either implements the exit or it branches to the enclosing _allocation frame_ with the label associated with the _scope-step_ and the exit case in this _allocation frame_.
+At the end of an exit chain of an _allocation frame_, the code either adds the exit code or branches to the enclosing _allocation frame_ with the label associated with the _scope-step_ and the exit case in this _allocation frame_.

-A special case is exception handling, where the branching to the enclosing _allocation frame_ done only until the catch block of the exception.
+A special case is implemented with exception handling, where the branching to the enclosing _allocation frame_ is done only until the catch block of the exception.

 <a name="generics"/>